 Lacrosse is one of the fastest-growing sports at the high school level.
-Several US Lacrosse chapters also play major roles in organizing regular season play and running state championships in areas where the sport is not yet sanctioned.
+Several US Lacrosse chapters also play significant roles in organizing regular season play and running state championships in areas where the sport is not sanctioned.

-The National Tournament, held annually in May with its origins dating back to the early 1930s, has been played in New York, Pennsylvania and Maryland in recent years and continues to be a major draw for high school aged players.
-With nearly 70 teams from across the country competing annually, the National Tournament has been become one of the nation's marquee college recruiting events.
-The event is open to all high school aged players, but players must try out for regional teams in order to participate.
+The National Tournament, held annually in May with its origins dating back to the early 1930s, has been played in New York, Pennsylvania, and Maryland in recent years and continues to be a significant draw for high school-aged players.
+With nearly 70 teams from across the country competing annually, the National Tournament has become one of the nation's marquee college recruiting events.
+The event is open to all high school-aged players, but players must try out for regional teams in order to participate.

 US Lacrosse High School Awards

 US Lacrosse annually coordinates All-America and Academic All-America awards for boys' and girls' high school players.
 For more information, click on one of the links below:

 Impact Athletes highlights high school lacrosse athletes that are making a difference in their local community.
 Submit your story and let US Lacrosse share how you have been making an impact.

 US Lacrosse encourages and promotes good sportsmanship among both boys and girls players, with an emphasis on safety and respect for the game.
 Learn More

 US Lacrosse is proud to support the Michael Breschi Scholarship, which is awarded annually to two (2) graduating high school seniors who plan to attend college and are the son or daughter of a coach.
 The parent or guardian can be either a male or female coach in high school or college and should be a full-time employee of an educational institution.
 The scholarship is named in memory of Michael, son of UNC head coach Joe Breschi, and established in 2007 to honor his memory following a fatal accident.